 U.S. citizens may file Form I-129F, Petition for Alien Fiancé, to help a foreign fiancé come to the United States for marriage or an existing spouse for the purpose of adjusting status to permanent resident.
-In short, it establishes an eligible relationship so that the U.S. citizen’s beneficiary may apply for a K visa.
-It initiates the request process for the U.S. government to issue a K visa to the foreign national.
+In short, it establishes a qualifying relationship so that the U.S. citizen’s beneficiary may apply for a K visa.
+The petition initiates the request process for the U.S. government to issue a K visa to the foreign national.
 K visas help reduce separation between U.S. citizens and their respective beneficiaries.

 If you are a U.S. citizen, use Form I-129F to petition:

 - Your foreign national fiancé as a K-1 nonimmigrant so that he or she may enter the United States to marry you and pursue adjustment of status to lawful permanent resident; or

-- Your foreign national spouse as a K-3 nonimmigrant so that he or she may enter the United States to await the availability of an immigrant visa and pursue adjustment of status to lawful permanent resident.
+- Your foreign national spouse as a K-3 nonimmigrant so that he or she may enter the United States to pursue adjustment of status to lawful permanent resident.